- Learning to walk is a major physical milestone for babies and typically occurs between nine and 15 months of age.

 Walking is all about confidence and balance.
-The best way to help your little one is by praising and encouraging him every time he tries to walk.
-His first steps will mean a lot to him, so when he reaches this monumental milestone, make sure to make a big deal about it and celebrate it with your toddler.
+The best way to help your little one is by praising and encouraging them every time they try to walk.
+Their first steps will mean a lot to them, so when they reach this monumental milestone, make sure to make a big deal about it and celebrate it with your toddler.

 You can find tons of activities in Kinedu to encourage and practice this skill!
-Remember, practice makes perfect; the more he practices, the better he will become.
-Before you know it, he will almost be running around!
+Remember, practice makes perfect; the more your little one practices, the better they will become.
+Before you know it, they will almost be running around!

 Here’s one of our incredible activities: